Podcast: Play in new window | Download

 It gives you so much time to create a family dynamic that you want.

-(Having said that, I don’t mean that you can control the outcome to that family dynamic.
+(Having said that, I don’t mean that you can control the outcome of that family dynamic.
 It won’t take long to discover you’re not the overseer of a strategic chess game.
 Oh, you can seriously influence the atmosphere.
 You can show up on purpose for yourself and those you love.
 But your kids are independent operators, arriving in this world and your family with personalities that you don’t determine and can’t make to be something other than they are.)

 Having said THAT, you get to deeply influence the energy of your family.